 Medical Malpractice Lawsuit Results in a $2.85 Million Award

 On April 17, 2004, Randy Green’s life changed forever.
 That was the day he suffered extreme, life threatening injuries in a car accident.
-Emergency responders transported Green to Grand Strand Regional Medical Center in Myrtle Beach for treatment.
+Emergency responders transported Green to Grand Strand Regional Medical Center in Florida for treatment.
 Even though Green was being prepped for surgery to repair arterial lacerations on his forearm, the orthopedic surgeon on duty, Wayne Bauerle, insisted that a CAT scan be taken of Green’s knee which was also injured.
 It took 30 minutes to complete the scan, during which time, Green suffered such an extreme loss of blood, he went into cardiac and respiratory arrest, both of which were caused by the arm injury.

 Although the staff resuscitated Green, as a result of the blood and oxygen loss, part of Green’s spinal cord died, leaving him a paraplegic.